kip-dk/angular-xrm-webresource/README.md

   }
 }
 ```
-This file is telling ng server to route all /api/* requests to the target.
+This file is telling ng serve to route all /api/* requests to the target.
 The auth setting is adding authentication to the proxy.
 It is "basic" and that is a pain.
 If somebody would add support
 for Windows Authentication or Claim base authentication, this solution could work for any Dynamics 365 installation.

-Because our xrm.service is falling back to a default url of the angular application, web service call to Dynamics 365 is already parsed to the angular server:
+Because our xrm.service is falling back to a default url of the angular application, web service call to Dynamics 365 is already parsed to the ng server:

 ```typescript
 getClientUrl() {